sammcp/PlaceHolder-Repo/README.md

-# Pyhton project that I Created to demonstrate some concepts from my 309 class
+# Pyhton project to demonstrate

+See class notes for the algorithm